mloft74/lapis/README.md

 This is partly inspired by JPMN and its method of organizing dictionaries.
 There are three main fields:

 - `SelectionText` – Use this when you want to highlight a specific sentence or definition from the Yomitan popup.
 If you don’t need to highlight anything, just leave it empty, it won’t affect the notetype.
 - `MainDefinition` – This is where you input the main dictionary you prefer.
 I highly recommend filling this in.
-If you're new to Japanese or mining on your own, it’s a good idea to start with a bilingual dictionary like JMDict/Jitendex.
+If you're new to Japanese or mining on your own, it’s a good idea to start with a bilingual dictionary like [JMDict](https://github.com/yomidevs/jmdict-yomitan).
 Alternatively, you can use your preferred monolingual dictionaries (such as 三省堂, 大辞林, 大辞泉...) by selecting them when configuring Yomitan. **Please note, the dictionaries need to be installed in Yomitan before they can be selected.**
 - `Glossary` – This is where you place all of your dictionary definitions.
-We recommend having more than a single dictionary, see [here](https://donkuri.github.io/learn-japanese/setup/#adding-dictionaries). **If you choose to use only a single dictionary, make sure it is selected in `MainDefinition` and leave this field EMPTY to avoid a known bug.**
+We recommend having more than a single dictionary, see [here](https://donkuri.github.io/learn-japanese/setup/#adding-dictionaries).

 ### Will this work with tools like JL?